aaronik/node-quic/README.md

                                 // `class` containing one of the above.
 More information
                                 // will be in the error object.

+  .onData(
+    (data, stream, buffer) => {}
-  .onData((data, stream) => {}) // data here will be whatever was sent using quic.send(),
+  )                             // data here will be a stringified version of
+                                // whatever was sent using quic.send(), stream will have
-                                // and stream will have to function properties:
+                                // two function properties: `write` and `end.`
-                                // `write` and `end.` Use stream.write(data) to return
+                                // Use stream.write(data) to return information to the
-                                // information to the original sender.
-Note: stream.write
+                                // original sender.
+Note: stream.write will automatically
-                                // will automatically stringify any data sent to it, but
+                                // stringify any non-buffer data sent to it, but you will need
-                                // you will need to parse your own data on the way out of
+                                // to parse your own data on the way out of `.onData` for
-                                // `.onData` for `quic.listen` and for `quic.send`.
+                                // `quic.listen` and for `quic.send`.
+Use `stream.end()`
-                                // Use `stream.end()` if you don't need to send anything back.
+                                // if you don't need to send anything back.
+If you are working
+                                // with buffers directly and don't need anything stringified,
+                                // you can use the buffer argument.

 quic.send(port, address, data)  // Send data to a listening server. `data` is automatically
                                 // stringified, but will need to be parsed manually on receive.